Is NotebookLM Free? Free vs Plus vs Pro Pricing (2026)

 - Google Docs, Google Slides, and Google Sheets pull in directly from your Drive

-- PDFs and .docx files upload locally (copy-protected PDFs will fail)
+- PDFs and .docx files upload from your Mac (copy-protected PDFs will fail)

 - Plain text and Markdown files work without issues